UPDATE, February 2025:

 I update my photography website, Scrivadelly Photography, on an occasional basis.
 There I am continually experimenting with the curation process that has historically been a large part of what photography is all about.
 This process involves making careful choices regarding the sequencing and juxtaposition of photographs.
 My hope is that the viewer will explore the galleries on my website by looking not only at the individual photos, but also at how they are related to each other.

-So far, six of my photographs have appeared on professional book covers – three on my own books, and three on books by other authors or editors.
+So far, seven of my photographs have appeared on professional book covers – three on my own books, and three on books by other authors or editors.
 If you are writing a book and think you might like to use one of my photos, drop me a line and we can discuss this possibility.
 Knowing Better was the first book to feature one such photo.
 The cover photo is one that I took when I was a graduate student in Oxford.
 I like the fact that unless people know the doors in Jericho that feature here (and even people who live in Oxford normally report not having seen them) they tend to guess the scene is from elsewhere.
 The doors might be said to represent the two approaches to moral knowledge that I discuss in the book.

 When it came to choosing a cover image for The Oxford Handbook of Reasons and Normativity, I felt somewhat torn between three possibilities.
 In the end, I went with a photo taken in New York of a green traffic light, a lamp, and some buildings in the background.
 As with a number of my other photos, I purposely created an image with an unusual and unrealistic perspective.
 The traffic light might be taken to allude to norms and reasons, and the light from the lamp might be taken to suggest the possibility of philosophical reflection casting light on the nature of such things.
 The second cover image I considered is a radical reworking of Richard Long’s Slate Oasis.
 Although this cover would have been particularly striking, we didn’t use it because we assumed that we would need to pay a large sum of money to the Turner prize winning sculptor.
 The third cover image I considered is an abstract long exposure shot that I took at night near some lights and the sea in Bodrum, Turkey.